 The Fix:

-Trend 3: Co-Sell unlocks better KPIs
+Trend 3: Co-Sell helps teams hit their KPIs

 The Gap: